4.00 While You Are Traveling

 - For additional information concerning MIT’s ISOS program, please contact the Office of Insurance at 617-324-5031.

-MIT's preferred travel agencies play an important role in MIT's support network for Travelers.
-Travelers are encouraged to call on the agencies as a resource during the course of travel.
-Agencies can assist with mid-trip changes in plans and can serve as an advocate in the case of disagreements with hotels, airlines, and car rental agencies.
+MIT’s preferred travel agency The Travel Collaborative plays an important role in MIT's support network for travelers.
+Travelers are encouraged to call on this agency as a resource during the course of travel as its agents can assist with mid-trip changes in plans and can serve as an advocate in the case of disagreements with hotels, airlines, and car rental agencies.